 Most patients in Phoenix describe shockwave therapy as tolerable, though the exact sensation depends on the area being treated and how irritated the tissue is.
 You may feel pressure, tapping, or mild discomfort during the session, but treatment is generally brief and adjusted to your comfort level.

-How long does a this treatment session take?
+How long does a shockwave therapy session take?

 How many shockwave therapy sessions will I need?